gonstoll/dotfiles/README.md

   [wallpapper](https://github.com/mczachurski/wallpapper) to let you easily setup dynamic wallpapers)
 - Runtime packages (`npm` global packages)

-Then, it will install the mentioned features by symlinking them to their corresponding locations.
+Then, it will install the aforementioned features by symlinking them to their corresponding locations.

 Already have your own git/iTerm/nvim/etc configuration and don't want to lose it?
 Fear not!
-This script will let skip overriding them, or even back them up in case you want them for future reference.
+This script will let you skip overriding them, or even back them up in case you want them for future reference.